clemsonciti/citi-webpage/cyberinfrastructure.md

 #### Condominium model

-Palmetto cluster operates in a condominium model which allows faculty to purchase rights for priority usage.
-Investments into Palmetto are based on purchases of equivalence of compute nodes.
+Palmetto cluster operates in a condominium model which allows faculty to invest in the cluster.
+Investments into Palmetto are based on purchases of compute nodes.
 By purchasing a compute node faculty get right to use an equivalent hardware across whole Palmetto cluster.
 All not used compute cycles are made available for general Clemson users.
 Owners may preempt other users making the hardware they purchased immediately available.
 Purchased nodes are available to faculty for a period of 4 years, after that the priority to use them expires.

 Being an owner allows users to